CollinsDv/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 julien@ubuntu:~/0x07$
 ```
 ## `2-strchr.c`
-We iterate an array dest and see the first occurrence of a character in it.
+We iterate an array s and see the first occurrence of a character ***f** in it.
 An address of the index containing the character in **dest** is returned
 ```
 julien@ubuntu:~/0x07$ cat 2-main.c
 #include "main.h"